 Greenhouse gases have a negative impact on our environment.
 That is why we are committed to implementing company-wide carbon-emission-measuring and verification practices.
 This is essential to make our plants more sustainable and establish a baseline for future reduction goals.
-Since 2008, we have been measuring our carbon footprint on an annual basis at our ready-mix plants in California and Precast operations.
+Since 2008, we have been measuring our carbon footprint on an annual basis at our ready-mix plants in California and Texas.
 This has been done by a certified third party in compliance with WRI protocol standards.
 Increasingly, more USC regional plants are evaluating and supporting the process.

 Controlling air quality helps to maintain good relationships with our local communities and protects the environment.
 That is why we ensure that we operate in compliance with air-quality standards and have plans in place to reduce and control emissions into the air.
 We utilize high-efficiency filtration systems for sandblasting, apply moisture barriers to non-paved storage yards annually, and monitor cement and fly ash emissions via air pressure differential devices.

 Water is an integral part of our concrete production process and is used in everything from mixing and aggregate washing to the cleaning of our trucks and equipment.
 From an environmental and business aspect, we strive to optimize the use of our water resources.
-Throughout our facilities, we collect process water in total retention ponds, and then we recycle the water into our manufacturing process, leaving zero process-water discharge.
+Throughout our facilities, we collect processed water in total retention ponds, and then recycle the water into our manufacturing process, leaving zero processed-water discharge.
 Storm water is segregated from process water and leaves our properties at designated outflow sites.

 In addition to the required environmental reports, which vary by state, many of our facilities are recognized for continual improvement of environmental best management practices, earning the NRMCA Green-star Certification.

-Reducing and recycling waste
+Reducing and Recycling Waste

 We constantly encourage recycling (plastics, paper, aluminum cans) throughout our facilities.